chetaspahuja/chetaspahuja/README.md

 - 🔭  As for now I've completed Data Structures and algorithms in both C++ and Java.

-- 🌎  I love to read about how technology changes everyday , and want to be a part of this change and contribute in making lives easier.
+- 🌎  I love to read about how technology changes everyday.
+I want to be a part of this change and contribute in making lives easier.

 - ❤  The improvements in technology everyday motivates me to develop , learn and improve.